EarthmanMuons/spellout/CONTRIBUTING.md

 For faster feedback loops during development, we recommend using [`cargo-watch`][].
 This tool watches for changes in project files and automatically triggers specified Cargo commands when they occur.
-See `cargo xtask dev` for an example usage.
+See `cargo xtask check` for an example usage.

 [components]: https://rust-lang.github.io/rustup/concepts/components.html
 [`clippy`]: https://doc.rust-lang.org/clippy/